bankh/CatalogBank/readMe.md

    └── readMe.md
  ```
 ### __Catalogs/__: 📒 <a name="catalogs"></a>
-Contains subfolders for each catalog source (e.g., Thorlabs, Grainger, Newark, Tools).
-Each subfolder can have its own [readMe.md](./Catalogs/readMe.md) file to describe the contents and any specifics related to that catalog.
+It contains subfolders for each catalog source (e.g., Thorlabs, Grainger, Newark, Tools).
+Each subfolder can have its own [readMe.md](./Catalogs/readMe.md) file to describe its contents and any specifics related to that catalog.

 <div align="center">
     <img src="./Docs/figure4.JPG" width="90%"/>